 However, due to the global restrictions around travel, semester 1 and 2 of 2020/21 are closed for applications.

-If you are interested in opportunities outside of Europe, please see Exchange.
+If you are interested in opportunities outside of Europe, please see our Exchange page.

 If you are currently studying at a university outside of the UK and are interested in taking part in an European exchange Exchange to Heriot-Watt, please see information for incoming exchange students or contact email@example.com.

-- Tuition fees are not paid to the institution abroad as Heriot-Watt operate within a framework of mutual agreements.
+Tuition fees are not paid to the institution abroad as Heriot-Watt operates within a framework of mutual agreements..

 Where can I study?